baoapchao/schedule_backup_important_files_via_shortcuts/README.md

 Place your shortcuts (.lnk) to the imnportant files in the `file_shortcuts` folder.

 ### Step 2:
-The files will be automatically backed up by Windows' Task Scheduler.
+The files will be automatically backed up by Windows' Task Scheduler into the `backup_folder` folder.